 It is commonly accompanied by nausea, ringing in the ears, trouble walking and visual disturbances.
 Episodes can last from minutes to hours and may come and go for years or be constantly present.
 Many patients have had extensive diagnositc procedures and have been referred to a neurologist before they seek our care.

 Check out how we were able to help Alex…

-Oftentimes it’s difficult to pinpoint the cause, so patients are often prescribed over-the-counter and prescription medications such as antibiotics, antihistamines, motion-sickness medications and tranquilizers.
-It’s tough because for many patients, vertigo impacts their life 24 hours a day and they are willing to try anything to get relief.
+Oftentimes it’s difficult to pinpoint the cause of vertigo, and patients are often prescribed over-the-counter and prescription medications such as antibiotics, antihistamines, motion-sickness medications and tranquilizers to ease the symptoms.
+For many patients, vertigo impacts their life 24 hours a day.
 A canalith repositioning procedure is oftentimes recommended, and surgery is left as a last resort.

 It’s common for patients to hear that they “will have to learn to live with it,” and it’s simply not true for many of our patients.

 Research suggests that there is a link between traumas such as concussion and whiplash with vertigo.
 Vertigo originating from neck dysfunction is known as cervicogenic vertigo.
 Following a car accident or trauma to the head, symptoms can sometimes take months to years to develop, making it difficult to connect the two events.

 NUCCA Care focuses on restoring proper alignment of the upper cervical spine, or upper neck, reducing irritiation to the nerves that trigger this type of vertigo.

 Change Your Quality of Life